 A process of change through which individuals improve their health and wellness,

 live a self-directed life, and strive to reach their full potential.

 SAMHSA’s Working Definition of Recovery from Mental Disorders and/or Substance Use Disorders

 SAMHSA has delineated four major dimensions that support a life in recovery:

-Health: Overcoming or managing one's disease(s) or symptoms—for example, abstaining from use of alcohol, illicit drugs, and non-prescribed medications if one has an addiction problem—and for everyone in recovery, making informed, healthy choices that support physical and emotional well-being.
+Health: Overcoming or managing one's disease(s) or symptoms and for everyone in recovery, making informed, healthy choices that support physical and emotional well-being.

 Home: A stable and safe place to live.

 Purpose: Meaningful daily activities, such as a job, school, volunteerism, family caretaking, or creative endeavors, and the independence, income and resources to participate in society.

 Community: Relationships and social networks that provide support, friendship, love, and hope.

 The belief that recovery is real provides the essential and motivating message of a better future – that people can and do overcome the internal and external challenges, barriers, and obstacles that confront them.
 Hope is internalized and can be fostered by peers, families, providers, allies, and others.
 Hope is the catalyst of the recovery process.